post-hero-img

 Note that when using symbols, it’s advisable to use the magnifying glass as your users may not associate other icons with search.
 Likewise, if you opt for copy, make sure it’s straightforward and use words like “Search” or “Find”, even if this sounds boring to you.

-Offer Autocomplete
+2. Offer Autocomplete

 Thanks to Google, most of us are used to typing a few letters in a search bar and then getting suggestions for our search.
 We don’t have to enter every single letter ourselves and can quickly find the information we need.
 So when you add autocomplete to your site search, your users will feel right at home.

-Google search auto-complete page UI design example
+google search auto-complete page ui design example

 Naturally, you need an apt search tool with which you can offer autocomplete.
 For example, if you use your CMS’s default search, it probably doesn’t have the capabilities you need.

-Offer Filters and Sorting
+3. Offer Filters and Sorting

 When you have many different content types or products, it makes sense to provide users with filters and sorting functions to fine-tune their search.
 Usually, you only display these elements when users are already on the search results page.
 Here, they have the opportunity to fully seize the search’s features without feeling overwhelmed or distracted.
 Below, you can see some of the filters offered to search for courses at Robert Gordon University:

-An example search page UI with search filters for university courses
+an example search page ui with search filters for university courses

-Designing and Building Your Search Page UI
+5 Tips on Designing and Building Your Internal Site Search UI

 After you have completed the wireframe to your satisfaction, the search’s design and implementation should be straightforward.